-- 1. Absorption, distribution, metabolism, excretion (ADME), including, but not limited to, relevant studies based on route of administration. - 2.
-Safety (studies as mandated by ICH Guidelines).

-- 3. Biomarkers (assays) that potentially target specific patient populations for clinical trials. - 4.
-Biomarkers (assays) that can serve as potential pharmacodynamic markers of clinical activity during early clinical trials designed to demonstrate proof-of-concept. - 5.
-Proposed current Good Manufacturing Practice (cGMP) (including estimated costs) that can be scalable from Phase I through Phase III.
+- Absorption, distribution, metabolism, excretion, including, but not limited to, relevant studies based on route of administration. - Safety (studies as mandated by ICH Guidelines). - Biomarkers (assays) that potentially target specific patient populations for clinical trials. - Biomarkers (assays) that can serve as potential pharmacodynamic markers of clinical activity during early clinical trials designed to demonstrate proof of concept. - Proposed current good manufacturing practice (including estimated costs) that can be scalable from phase I through phase III.
 Include information if there are possible plans for formulation.